TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   - If present, --first_/--last_block are applied, followed by user-supplied filters such as asset or topic, followed by --first_/--max_record if present.
   - The --first_record and --max_record options are zero-based (as are the block options).
   - The _block and _record filters are ignored when used with the --count option.
+  - If the --reversed option is present, the appearance list is reversed prior to all processing (including filtering).
   - The --decache option will remove all cache items (blocks, transactions, traces, etc.) for the given address(es).
 ```